arupbh09/OnlineSalesForecastingModel/README.md

 ### In this project, we used data collected from UCI repository, this data represents sales transactions for an online wholesale retailer from 2011 to 2012
 ### For this project, we explored the dataset using visualization, and then prepared the data for forecasting sales dollars and quantity
 ### We visualized the variation of sales dollars and quantity with time (date) and decomposed time series data to extract trend, seasonality and noise
-### We developed two optimal RNN models to forecast sales dollars (revenues) and sales quantity, by tuning the following hyperparameters to have the lowest RMSE
+### We developed two LSTM models to forecast sales dollars (revenues) and sales quantity, by tuning the following hyperparameters to have the lowest RMSE
 #### Look back period - 7, 30, 90 days
 #### Number of units - 32,64, 128, 256
 #### Batch size - 16,32,64